 Cerebral palsy doesn’t get worse as time passes, but often symptoms aren’t noticed right away.
 For example, you won’t know that a 3-month-old can’t walk, so symptoms are usually recognized later.

 At every scheduled visit, the doctor will check to see if your baby is keeping up with his milestones or if he’s delayed.
 He’ll watch how your baby moves to see if it’s the normal range.
 And he’ll ask if you have any concerns.

 Your doctor can measure subtle changes over time.
 It may be harder for a doctor to know for sure if a 9-month-old has a delay than if a 2½-year-old has a delay, because it’s more likely that an earlier delay will be less obvious than a later one.
 This is why some children aren’t diagnosed until they’re older.
 Most children with cerebral palsy are diagnosed by the time they’re 2 years old.
 But if your baby’s symptoms are mild, he might not be diagnosed before he’s 4 or 5.

 When a doctor suspects that your child has CP, he may suggest that you see a specialist like a neurologist (an expert on the brain and nerves) or a doctor who has special training in child development.

 The doctor will do a physical exam and watch your child’s movements.
 He’ll ask about your child’s health history, and he’ll want to hear any concerns that you have about the way your child moves.
 He may need to also order tests to check for problems.
 These include:

 - Blood tests.
 Other health problems may cause symptoms that can mimic CP.
 Your doctor may offer blood tests to rule out other conditions.

 - CT scan.
 Although rarely used anymore, a CT scan employs X-ray technology to create images of the brain.
 CT scans are only used to image the brain in cases of an emergency, such as trauma.

 - MRI uses a strong magnet, not X-rays.
-It uses less radiation and can produce higher-quality images than a CT scan.
+It uses no radiation and can produce higher-quality images than a CT scan.
 This can be helpful if the damage is hard to detect, but it may not always be needed.